loadmill/loadmill-docs/README.md

 https://www.youtube.com/watch?v=qZd38HhQqiU
 {% endyoutube %}

-In this short introduction to Loadmill we will learn how to:
+In this quick guide to Loadmill we will learn how to:

 1. Create and run a very simple load test in just a few seconds.
 2. Record a user session with a browser and import it to Loadmill.